Terraform Security Best Practices for Confluent Cloud

 Unix file permissions or ACLs for local state files

-IAM roles and policies for cloud-based backends, such as S3, GCS, or Azure Blob Storage
+IAM roles and policies for cloud-based backends, such as S3, Google Cloud Storage (GCS), or Azure Blob Storage

 RBAC policies for Terraform Cloud or Terraform Enterprise